Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 To satisfy the residence requirement, the student must complete a minimum of 9 credit hours per semester or 10-week summer semester in resident study at Texas A&M University for the required period.
 A student who enters a doctoral degree program with a baccalaureate degree may fulfill residence requirements in excess of one academic year (18 credit hours) by registration during summer sessions or by completion of a less-than-full course load (in this context a full course load is considered 9 credit hours per semester).

-Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
-In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of his/her employment to the Graduate and Professional School.
-An employee should submit verification of his/her employment at the time he/she submits the degree plan.
+Students who are employed full-time while completing their degree may fulfill the total Residence Requirement by completion of less-than-full time course loads each semester.
+To be eligible, the student is required to submit a Petition for Waivers and Exceptions along with verification of employment to the Graduate and Professional School.
+Verification of Employment should be provided when a degree plan is submitted.

 99-Hour and 7-Year Cap on Doctoral Degrees

 In Texas, public colleges and universities are funded by the state according to the number of students enrolled.
-In accordance with legislation passed by the Texas Legislature, the number of hours for which state universities may receive subvention funding at the doctoral rate for any individual is limited to 99 hours.
-Texas A&M and other universities will not receive subvention for hours in excess of the limit.
+In accordance with legislation passed by the Texas Legislature, the number of hours for which state universities may receive subvention funding at the doctoral rate for any individual is limited to ninety-nine (99) semester credit hours.
+Texas A&M and other universities will not receive subvention funding for hours in excess of the limit.

-Institutions of higher education are allowed to charge the equivalent of non-resident tuition to a resident doctoral student who has enrolled in 100 or more semester credit hours of doctoral coursework.
+Institutions of higher education are allowed to charge the equivalent of non-resident tuition to a resident doctoral student who has enrolled in one-hundred (100) or more semester credit hours of doctoral coursework.

 Doctoral students at Texas A&M have seven years to complete their degree before being charged out-of-state tuition.
-A doctoral student who, after seven years of study, has accumulated 100 or more doctoral hours will be charged tuition at a rate equivalent to out-of-state tuition.
+A doctoral (G8) student who, after seven (7) years of study, has accumulated one-hundred (100) or more doctoral hours will be charged tuition at a rate equivalent to out-of-state tuition.
 Please note that the tuition increases will apply to Texas residents as well as students from other states and countries who are currently charged tuition at the resident rate.
-This includes those doctoral students who hold GAT, GANT, and GAR appointments or recipients of competitive fellowships who receive more than $1,000 per semester.
-Doctoral students who have not accumulated 100 hours after seven years of study are eligible to pay in-state tuition if otherwise eligible.
+This includes those doctoral students who hold a Graduate Assistant-Teacher (GAT), -Lecturer (GAL), Non-Teaching (GANT), or -Research (GAR) appointment, or recipients of competitive fellowships who receive more than $1,000 per semester.
+Doctoral students who have not accumulated one hundred hours after seven years of study are eligible to pay in-state tuition if otherwise eligible.
+For counting purposes, a year is considered as three semesters – normally fall, spring, and summer.
+Using this system, a student is allowed twenty-one (21) semesters as a G8 student to complete the doctoral degree before penalization with the higher tuition rate.
+Any semester in which a G8 student is enrolled for a doctoral-level course is counted.

-The following majors are exempt from the 99-Hour Cap on Doctoral Degrees and have a limit of 130 doctoral hours:
+The following majors are exempt from the 99-Hour Cap on Doctoral Degrees and have a limit of one-hundred and thirty (130) doctoral hours:

 - Biochemistry and Molecular Biophysics